chromium/chromium/docs/security/sheriff.md

 #### Step 3.
 Set FoundIn

-Identify the earliest affected branch (stable, beta or head) and set the corresponding `FoundIn` label (for example `FoundIn-66` if the stable milestone is 66 and you've confirmed it's reproducible on M66).
+Identify the earliest affected branch (Extended Stable, Stable, Beta or Head) and set the corresponding `FoundIn` label (for example `FoundIn-66` if the extended stable milestone is 66 and you've confirmed it's reproducible on M66).
 If you reproduced the bug with ClusterFuzz, it should do this on your behalf.

+Sometimes Extended Stable is the same milestone as Stable; sometimes it differs.
 If in doubt about the currently active milestones, check [ChromiumDash](https://chromiumdash.appspot.com/releases?platform=Windows).
 There's no need to check for reproducibility on milestones earlier than the current Stable milestone.